Athletes benefit from Low-glycemic meals

 Quite the contrary.
-New research from Loughborough University in England shows that athletes in sporting events lasting more than a couple hours may benefit more from a pre-competition low-glycemic meal.
+Research from Loughborough University in England shows that athletes in sporting events lasting more than a couple hours may benefit more from a pre-competition low-glycemic meal.

-Forward-thinking nutritionists have long reminded athletes that fat -- not carbohydrates -- is the best fuel for long distance events (including, by the way, eight hours of recreational activity with the family!).
-For this reason, a meal that promotes a steady burning of fat for fuel is exactly what’s needed.
-The latest study is just one more confirmation of the many benefits of eating “low-glycemic” meals and snacks, a principle that’s at the foundation of the Atkins Advantage nutrition principles.
+Forward-thinking nutritionists have long reminded athletes that fat—not carbohydrates—is the best fuel for long-distance events (including, by the way, eight hours of recreational activity with the family!).
+For this reason, a meal that promotes a steady burning of fat for fuel is exactly what's needed.
+The latest study is just one more confirmation of the many benefits of eating "low-glycemic" meals and snacks, a principle that's at the foundation of Atkins.